tercasaskova311/portfolio/_portfolio/2_podcast-recommendation-platform.md

 - User events aggregate into daily engagement scores (weighted by action type), then feed into Spark's ALS model for collaborative filtering.
 This gives me "episodes users like you enjoyed."

 **Serving**
-The final recommendations are a weighted blend: `0.7 × ALS_score + 0.3 × content_similarity`.
-Everything lands in MongoDB for sub-100ms lookups, and built a Streamlit dashboard that runs DuckDB queries directly against Delta for live analytics—no need to spin up Spark just to check last hour's engagement.
+The final recommendations are a weighted: `0.7 × ALS_score + 0.3 × content_similarity`.
+Everything ends in MongoDB for sub-100ms lookups, and built a Streamlit dashboard.

 ![Architecture](images/Architecture.png)